Erasing Undesirable Influence in Diffusion Models: Background

 \section{Background}

-In the following section, we outline the components of the models we evaluate, including Denoising Diffusion Probabilistic Models (DDPM)~\citep{ho2020denoising}, denoising diffusion implicit models (DDIM)~\citep{song2020denoising}, and classifier-free guidance diffusion models~\citep{ho2022classifier}.
-Throughout the paper, we denote scalars, and vectors/matrices by lowercase and bold symbols, respectively (\eg, $a$, $\va$, and $\mA$).
+In this section, we outline the components of the models we evaluate, including DDPM and latent diffusion models~\citep{rombach2021high}.
+Throughout the paper, we denote scalars, and vectors/matrices by lowercase and bold symbols, respectively (\eg, $a$, $\va$, $\mA$).